ipr-cnrs/basics/README.md

 - You can choose to define the permanent ip (ipv4) line content.
   - All other lines that contains hostname without this permanent ip address will be removed.

-For LXC containers, also ensure to disable the management of /etc/hosts by Proxmox :
+For LXC containers, you also have the possibility to disable the management of some files (/etc/hosts,…) by Proxmox.
+See [Proxmox wiki about LXC][wiki proxmox lxc].
-- Touch a /etc/.pve-ignore.hosts file.

 ## Development